-The target levels of adjusted operating income for the named executive officers were: a minimum of approximately \$123.8 million (below which no bonus would be earned on this component); a goal of approximately \$126.3 million (which represented 100% achievement toward this component); and a high of approximately \$128.7 million (which represented 150% achievement, and beyond which no additional bonus would be earned on this component).
-The independent directors set the \$126.3 million goal after taking into account the Company's operating budget for 2014 and the Company's 2013 adjusted operating income.
-The 2014 goal represented approximately a 5.7% increase from 2013's adjusted operating income, which was \$119.4 million.
-The maximum threshold of \$128.7 million represented approximately a 7.8% increase over 2013's adjusted operating income, and was viewed as evidencing high achievement.
+The target levels of adjusted operating income for the named executive officers were: a minimum of approximately \$132.7 million (below which no bonus would be earned on this component); a goal of approximately \$135.4 million (which represented 100% achievement toward this component); and a high of approximately \$138.0 million (which represented 150% achievement, and beyond which no additional bonus would be earned on this component).
+The independent directors set the \$135.4 million goal after taking into account the Company's operating budget for 2015 and the Company's 2014 adjusted operating income.
+The goal represented approximately a 2.7% increase from 2014's adjusted operating income, which was \$131.8 million.
+The maximum threshold of \$138.0 million represented approximately a 4.7% increase over 2014's adjusted operating income, and was viewed as evidencing high achievement.

-Calculated with the exclusions described above, the 2014 adjusted operating income was \$131.8 million.
-Based upon these results and after considering whether any unusual items impacted the financial accomplishments in 2014, it was determined by the Company's independent directors that the \$128.7 million maximum threshold had been exceeded, resulting in a 150% achievement for the financial objective.
+Calculated with the exclusions described above, the 2015 adjusted operating income was \$148.6 million.
+Based upon these results and after considering whether any unusual items impacted the financial accomplishments in 2015, it was determined by the Company's independent directors that the \$138.0 million maximum threshold had been exceeded, resulting in a 150% achievement for the financial objective.

-The two other company-wide performance goals for 2014 were customer growth in the number of post-paid and pre-paid customers (weighted 75% and 25% respectively) in our PCS business and growth in Revenue Generating Units (RGUs) in the Cable business.
+The two other company-wide performance goals for 2015 for the Chief Executive Officer, Chief Operating Officer, and Chief Financial Officer were customer growth in the number of post-paid customers in our PCS business and growth in Revenue Generating Units (RGUs) in the Cable business.
 These measures were chosen as performance objectives because of the Company's belief that increased customer growth reflects that the Company is providing good service and is a direct measure of how well the Company is performing in these business segments against alternative services.
-The goal for net customer additions anticipated continued growth over 2013 results, and the goal for Cable RGUs represented significant growth in RGUs over 2013 results.
-The growth in net additions in our PCS business was based on expectations for demand for wireless services continuing to be driven by demand for smartphones and additional mobile data capabilities but moderated by expectations of slightly increasing levels of churn.
-The budgeted growth in net additions in our Cable business was based on expected gains resulting from upgrades and new service offerings.
+The goal for net customer additions anticipated continued growth over 2014 results, and the goal for Cable RGUs represented significant growth in RGUs over 2014 results.
+The growth in net additions in our PCS business was based on expectations for demand for wireless services continuing to be driven by demand for smartphones and additional mobile data capabilities, and decreasing levels of churn.
+The budgeted growth in net additions in our Cable business was based on expected gains resulting from demand for new services and upgrades.

-The growth components were weighted equally, and collectively represented 10% of the total target bonus for the Chief Executive Officer and the Chief Operating Officer, 20% of the total target bonus for the Chief Financial Officer, and 10% of the total target bonus for the Vice President-Wireless and the Vice President-Cable.
-The targets were a minimum of 11,659 weighted net pre-paid and post-paid PCS additions and 6,168 net cable segment RGU additions (below which no bonus would be earned on either component), goals of 12,954 weighted net pre-paid and post-paid PCS additions and 6,893 net cable segment RGU additions (which represented 100% achievement toward each component) and highs of 14,249 weighted net pre-paid and post-paid PCS additions and 7,256 net cable segment RGU additions (which represented 150% achievement, and beyond which no additional bonus would be earned on these components).
+The growth components were weighted equally, and collectively represented 10% of the total target bonus for the Chief Executive Officer and Chief Operating Officer, 20% of the total target bonus for the Chief Financial Officer.
+The targets were a minimum of 19,208 net post-paid PCS additions and 8,420 net cable segment RGU additions (below which no bonus would be earned on either component), goals of 21,342 net post-paid PCS additions and 9,355 net cable segment RGU additions (which represented 100% achievement toward each component) and highs of 23,476 net post-paid PCS additions and 9,823 net cable segment RGU additions (which represented 150% achievement, and beyond which no additional bonus would be earned on these components).

-In 2014, actual weighted net post-paid and pre-paid additions in the PCS business were 12,638, which exceeded the minimum threshold, resulting in a 75.6% achievement for this component for the Company's employees, including the named executive officers.
-Actual 2014 net RGU additions in the Cable business were 7,876, which exceeded the /maximum threshold, resulting in a 150% achievement for this component for the Company's employees, including the named executive officers.
+In 2015, actual net post-paid additions in the PCS business were 24,645, which exceeded the maximum threshold, resulting in a 150% achievement for this component for the Company's employees, including the named executive officers.
+Actual 2015 net RGU additions in the Cable business were 4,355, which did not meet the minimum threshold, resulting in a 0% achievement for this component for the Company's employees, including the Chief Executive Officer, Chief Operating Officer, and Chief Financial Officer.